AurelienC/meteor-free-jqGrid/README.md

-# jQgrid for meteor
+# jqGrid for meteor

-[jQgrid](http://www.trirand.com/) v4.6.0, is a complete Grid jQuery Plugin for tables.
+[jqGrid](http://www.trirand.com/) v4.6.0, is a complete Grid jQuery Plugin for tables.

 ## Install